SkyPeople Fruit Juice Moves Into Finance

 Sentiment Is Poor

 People often only read headlines and reacted negatively to news of a big drop in available cash in Q3, refusing to acknowledge any other possibilities.
-Of course a manufacturing business wouldn't leave itself short of cash unnecessarily while spending on new infrastructure.
+Of course, a manufacturing business wouldn't leave itself short of cash unnecessarily while spending on new infrastructure.
 (SkyPeople have two new juice factories going into production in Q2, and research and distribution centers in Q4, they've also been spending on two huge plantations).

 However a look at the balance sheet and it's obvious there's been an increase in operating capital closing Q4, compared to Q3.
 Current assets have advanced from $35 million to $101 million.
-The balance sheet is an overview of 'usable income', which includes $28m in 'other receivables', (often products/services sold on credit), and $58 million in other' current assets, which has grown from $18.4 million in Q3.
+The balance sheet is an overview of 'usable income,' which includes $28m in 'other receivables,' (often products/services sold on credit), and $58 million in other current assets, which has grown from $18.4 million in Q3.
 Other current assets could include potential income from investment:

 Stock Chart

-SPU over sold on the weekly chart, and settling on long term support, with A and C waves roughly equidistant.
+SPU oversold on the weekly chart, and settling on long-term support, with A and C waves roughly equidistant.

-Everything seems to be moving in the right direction now for SkyPeople and I suspect that it won't be long before investors see a return to profit on the books.
-Larger 2015 and 2016 losses were linked to exchange rate issues, less of a concern now they're operating more with Hongkong dollars.
-However investor sentiment is another issue entirely.
+Everything seems to be moving in the right direction now for SkyPeople, and I suspect that it won't be long before investors see a return to profit on the books.
+Larger 2015 and 2016 losses were linked to exchange rate issues, less of a concern now they're operating more with Hong Kong dollars.
+However, investor sentiment is another issue entirely.

-Bashing 'longs', seems to revolve around 'it's a Chinese company' rhetoric, so I hope having established some of the facts, people may become a little more assured.
+Bashing 'longs,' seems to revolve around 'it's a Chinese company' rhetoric, so I hope having established some of the facts, people may become a little more assured.
 There can't be many chances to be invested in a new commodities exchange in China, (forget about the new orange juice and Kiwi plants).
 SPU is now trading below $3.00 and with a $45.00 book value (assets less debt), it makes no sense.
 In the big picture, a dilution to 5 million shares is really nothing, when there's so much income potential arriving with it.

 Disclosure: I am/we are long SPU.